 My friend Carmen and I met after college working in a portrait studio and we became instant friends.
 We were the only sanity either could find at that wonderful job.
 We have decided that it would be fun to interview each other and post our answers along with some photographs on our blogs.
 This is the first of several posts that we will have.
 I hope you will enjoy Carmen's answers and insight into another photographs mind, and also her amazing work.

-here and see more of her work and my interview!!
+Remember to go here and see more of her work and my interview!!

 Meet Carmen: